Conversation theory: Concepts

-Represents two solid arcs permiting alternative derivations of the topic T. Entailment structures may afford certain advantages over semantic networks and other, less formalized and non-experimentally based "representations of knowledge".

-Analogy

-Lastly, a formal analogy is shown where the derivations of the concept triples are indicated.
-The diamond shape denotes analogy and can exist between any three topics because of the shared meanings and differences.
+Represents two solid arcs permitting alternative derivations of the topic T. This can be expressed as $\langle P, Q \rangle \lor \langle R, S \rangle \vdash T$, which reads either the set containing P and Q, or the set containing R and S entail T. Lastly, a formal analogy is shown where two topics T and T belonging to two entailment meshes are demonstrated to have a one-to-one correspondence with each other.
+The diamond shape $R$ below denotes analogy relation that can be claimed to exist between any three topics of each entailment mesh.

-The relation of one topic to another by an analogy can also be seen as a restriction on a mapping and a distinction to produce the second topic or concept.
+The relation of one topic T to another T by an analogy can also be seen as: Being based on an isomorphism $\Leftrightarrow$, a semantic distinction $/$ between two individual universes on interpretation $\mathbb{U}$.
+Assuming an analogy holds for two topics in two distinct entailment meshes, then it should hold for all if the analogy is to be considered coherent and stable.

 Cognitive Reflector

 From conversation theory, Pask developed what he called a "Cognitive Reflector".
 This is a virtual machine for selecting and executing concepts or topics from an entailment mesh shared by at least a pair of participants.
 It features an external modelling facility on which agreement between, say, a teacher and pupil may be shown by reproducing public descriptions of behaviour.
 We see this in essay and report writing or the "practicals" of science teaching.

-Lp was Pask's protolanguage which produced operators like Ap which concurrently executes the concept, Con, of a Topic, T, to produce a Description, D. Thus:

-Ap(Con(T)) => D(T), where => stands for produces.
+Lp was Pask's protolanguage which produced operators like Ap which concurrently executes the concept, Con, of a Topic, T, to produce a Description, D. Thus:Ap(Con(T)) => D(T), where => stands for produces'.

 A succinct account of these operators is presented in Pask Amongst many insights he points out that three indexes are required for concurrent execution, two for parallel and one to designate a serial process.
 He subsumes this complexity by designating participants A, B, etc.

 In Commentary toward the end of Pask, he states: